escwxyz/gramstash-rs/README.md

 ## Known Issues 🐛

-- Due to the current limitation of `teloxide_tests`, we have to use the default `Bot` in `BotService` without any adapters.
+- Due to the current limitation of `teloxide_tests`, we either have to use the default `Bot` in `BotService` without any adapters or temporarily disable the tests.
 See [here](https://github.com/LasterAlex/teloxide_tests/issues/25) for more details.
 - User input is automatically processed by Telegram, currently we restore the display text back to the raw text, which is most likely not the perfect solution.

 ## Security 🔒